benkaraban/blip-blop/README.md

   contained path containing backslashes that failed.
 Now backslashes are handled.
 - MusicBank has been reworked a lot
+- For some reasons, there were (and still are) too many nonsensical bridges in this code.
+There's a Direct3D simulated API implented in SDL, a FMOD fake API implemented in SDL mixer, and a windows API implemented with Linux syscalls.
+  I guess those came from the first revamping of the code in 2014; the developper must have thought that implementing a bridge would be easier than manipulating the code.

 # Blip'n Blop
 This is the source code of Blip'n Blop, a free video game for the PC released in 2002.
 Years after the game got released, some enthusiastic programmers asked us to open source it and here we are!